Wooden Potting Sheds

 The Diamond Petworth Apex Solar Potting Shed sun room as many uses.
 It can be used as a sun room or possibly has a garden potting shed.
 Even an hobby room as the light will flow in.
 Soundly built from redwood deal timber for long life.
 You won’t find any chipboard, OSB or other ‘nasties’ in this building.

-Included in the price is delivery and assembly to make life easy for you.
+Included in the price is delivery and assembly by glass garden builders to make life easy for you.
 Visit our garden shed display site near Woking where would normally have this sun room cum potting shed on display.

 The Diamond Timber Portslade Garden Solar Potting buildings is different to other garden potting sheds, there is glass on the front and end walls letting the sun rays flood in.
 No wasted space with this design.